 In smaller classes, we suggest that your team will divide the listed Guideline questions among members by Monday, 11:59 pm, of the assigned Module.
 Note that all case questions need to be addressed by the team.

-If class size is large, students will create their own questions and not use the Guideline Questions.
+If the class size is large, students will create their own questions and not use the Guideline Questions.
 This way questions are not repeated.
 The instructor will inform you during Sync Session 1 whether you use the given case questions or create the case questions and NOT use the given questions.

 Each member will create a new discussion thread with case question(s) assigned to them (or created by them) on the Discussion Board and post their initial response within 200 words to the case question(s) in a reply to the thread by Thursday, 11:59 pm of the assigned Module.
 As a Discussion Leader, it is your responsibility to create an active discussion.
 Feel free to e-mail the class if nobody is participating.
 As a student, you need to actively participate in class discussions.